 In the graphic design industry, one of trend that is forecasted to show up across many different mediums is modern-retro designs.
 This theme started being used within logos, but this year it will move into other dimensions of graphic and web design.
 Modern-retro designs are designs made for 2017 that are drawn from the late 1970s through the 1990s.
 Many of the themes across these decades draw from arcade games, pixel art, space, and other aspects of “geek” culture (and we say "geek" with the warmest regards).
 The 1980s brings a color palette to modern-retro that is unlike any other decade.
 The great thing about modern-retro design is that it creates an automatic connection between the viewer and the design because it reminds them of childhood.
 It’s a blast from the past that has just the right amount of nostalgia, but be aware when you see these designs because your parents are bound you start a story with "this reminds me of...".

-Going along with the throwback theme of modern-retro, another trend that is going to be making a strong, but inviting, statement in 2017 is hand drawn designs.
+Going along with the throwback theme of modern-retro, another trend that is going to be making a strong, inviting statement in 2017 are hand-drawn illustrations.
 This trend shows authenticity, personalization, credibility, and quirkiness in your brand.
-It can be difficult to give off those vibes with a design that looks like it was made strictly with a computer, so designers will use hand-drawn images to make that connection.
+It can be difficult to give off those vibes with a design that looks like it was made strictly with a computer, so designers will use hand draw their illustrations to make that connection.

 A company who continues to do this well is Chipotle.
 They don't go completely hand-drawn, but the hand-drawn messages on their to-go bags and cups are warm and give them a sense of authenticity which improves their brand message.
 I know I've actually sat and read my cup while eating because I was interested in what it said.
 It kind of felt like a personal message to me even though there are literally millions of them made.
 I can guarantee you that I would not have read that message if it looked like it was typed on a computer—unless I was really bored.